 June 23, 7:30pm: Charles Pierce Biography - Literary

-Professor and author Chris Freeman interviews the author of the new book on drag artist Charles Pierce along with a book signing, video clips, and a Q&A. West Hollywood Library Community Meeting Room, 625 N. San Vicente Blvd.
+Bill Harris, former reporter for Entertainment Tonight, interviews Kirk Frederick, the author of a new biography, on drag artist Charles Pierce along with a book signing, video clips, and a Q&A. The event will be introduced by Chris Freeman, ONE Archives boardmember.
+West Hollywood Library Community Meeting Room, 625 N. San Vicente Blvd.
 Free admission.